The Houthis are what happens when the int’l community appeases - analysis

 Subscribe to The Jerusalem Post Newsletter

-Stories of bribes to the Houthis go back a year.
-The group may be finding ways to receive money illicitly.
+Stories of bribes to the Houthis go back a year, and the group may be finding ways to receive money illicitly.

-“ShippingWatch, citing multiple Middle Eastern sources with detailed knowledge of the situation, claims that negotiations have been held to ensure Houthi rebels permit vessels from certain carriers to navigate the waters safely, in exchange, these shipping lines must assure that their cargoes do not include Israeli goods or involve docking at Israeli ports.
-ShippingWatch did not mention which carriers are involved,” the website GCaptain noted in January 2024.
-There are doubts about how much the Houthis may be receiving.
+“ShippingWatch, citing multiple Middle Eastern sources with detailed knowledge of the situation, claims that negotiations have been held to ensure Houthi rebels permit vessels from certain carriers to navigate the waters safely, in exchange, these shipping lines must ensure that their cargoes do not include Israeli goods or involve docking at Israeli ports.
+ShippingWatch did not mention which carriers are involved,” the website GCaptain noted in January.
+There are doubts as to how much the Houthis may be receiving, as they also rejected the report that they make $180 million a month, according to a report at Lloyd’s List.

-Even if the reports are not completely accurate, they paint a picture of how the Houthis are out of control and feel they can blackmail, extort, and threaten companies.
-The group also continues to target Israel despite two waves of Israeli strikes over the past year meant to deter them.
+Even if the reports are not completely accurate, they paint a picture of how the Houthis are unrestrained and feel they can blackmail, extort, and threaten companies.
+The group has also maintained its attacks against Israel, despite two waves of Israeli strikes over the past year meant to deter them.